soniaasus2-arch/Night4/README.md

     if v then
         staminaLoop = RunService.RenderStepped:Connect(function()
             local ch = player.Character
-            if ch and ch.Sprint then
+            if ch and ch:FindFirstChild("Sprint") then
+                local sprint = ch.Sprint
-                if ch.Sprint.Overdrive then ch.Sprint.Overdrive.Value = 1e9 end
+                if sprint:FindFirstChild("Overdrive") then sprint.Overdrive.Value = 1e9 end
-                if ch.Sprint.Stamina then ch.Sprint.Stamina.Value = 100 end
+                if sprint:FindFirstChild("Stamina") then sprint.Stamina.Value = 100 end
             end
         end)
     end